meanly/Game-Form-Page/README.md

 ## Features
 - User-friendly interface for account creation and login.
 - Responsive design for accessibility on various devices.
-- Clean and modern aesthetic influenced by popular gaming interfaces.
+- Clean and modern aesthetic..

 ## Installation
 1. Clone the repository: